thinktandem/tandem/docs/coding/Drupal8Accessibility.md

 ### 2.2 Requirements

-* 2.2.1: Adjusted timing mechanims on content that is displayed via a time limit.
+* 2.2.1: Adjusted timing mechanisms on content that is displayed via a time limit.
 * 2.2.2: Mechanisms to stop / pause blinking, scrolling or moving text.

 ### 2.2 Solutions